 *Any grill will do but the Cauldron fires up to a high heat and you can flash cook the steaks.

-- 3 pounds of skirt steak in long strips, roughly 1/4 inch thick, be sure to ask your butcher for the “outside skirt”
+- 6 pounds of skirt steak in long strips, should be under/over 1/4 inch thick, be sure to ask your butcher for the “outside skirt”

-- 2 tablespoons each of dried oregano, dried chopped onion bits, dried chopped garlic bits
+- 1/4 cup each of dried oregano, dried chopped onion bits, dried chopped garlic bits

-- Juice of one lemon and don’t worry about the seeds
+- Juice of two lemons and don’t worry about the seeds

-- Whisk together the oil, ketchup, soy, oregano, onion, garlic and lemon juice in a mixing bowl and then add all the steaks making sure they all are covered with the magical dressing
+- Whisk together the oil, ketchup, Sriracha, oregano, onion, garlic and lemon juice in a mixing bowl/bin and then add all the steaks making sure they all are covered with the marinade

 - In groups of three, put the steaks in gallon sized sealed freezer bags, divide the extra marinade in each back, press the air out and seal

-- Marinate a minimum of 8 hours or overnight (you can also freeze up to 6 months after they have been fully marinated)
+- Marinate a minimum of 12 hours or overnight (you can also freeze up to 6 months after they have been fully marinated)

 - Fire up the grill as hot as you can get it and let sit covered for 15 minutes, cook the steaks for 2-3 minutes each side and let rest on the cutting board for 10 minutes, cut in one inch strips and pour the juices from the cooked steaks on top, pile up the meat for serving

-There are fore skirts per cow and be sure to get the outside skirt, it is a big difference in flavor.
+Top: There are four skirts per cow and be sure to get the outside skirt, it is a big difference in flavor.